innatelogic/logicsponge/README.md

 Coming soon:

-- Integrated bioprocess monitoring and anomaly detection
+- Integrated bioprocess monitoring and anomaly detection.

 - Tools for process mining and event-log analysis and prediction.